 Originally broadcast by National Theatre Live in March 2011, it has become a global phenomenon, resulting in three encore screenings in more than 25 countries and being seen by nearly a quarter of a million people.

 Jonny Lee Miller and Benedict Cumberbatch star in the production as Victor Frankenstein and his creature.
 Childlike in his innocence but grotesque in form, Frankenstein's bewildered creature is cast out into a hostile universe by his horror-struck maker.
 Meeting with cruelty wherever he goes, the friendless Creature increasingly desperate and vengeful, determines to track down his creator and strike a terrifying deal.

 Green Mountain Academy and Burr and Burton Academy have partnered to bring the stunning National Theatre Live productions to Manchester.
-National Theatre Live is produced in partnership with Aviva and distributed internationally (ex-UK) by New York-based BY Experience.

 For more information, call Green Mountain Academy at 802-867-0111.